The new tourist train "SATONO" runs smoothly through Fukushima and Yamagata prefectures!

 The box seats are equipped with tables for enjoying meals on board.

-Behind the driver's seat, there is a space where you can enjoy the view ahead, as well as a space where you can sit facing south and take in the view of Lake Inawashiro.
+Behind the driver's seat, there is a space to enjoy the scenery ahead, as well as a space where you can sit facing south and take a good look at Lake Inawashiro.

-Car No. 2, the front car on the Kitakata side, is a regular car with reclining seats.
+Car No. 2, the lead car on the Kitakata side, is a standard car with reclining seats.

-Like Car No. 1, Car No. 2 also has large windows from which you can enjoy the scenery of the southern Tohoku region.
+Just like in Car No. 1, you can enjoy the scenery of the southern Tohoku countryside through the large windows of Car No. 2.

 *The direction of the train will be reversed between Aizu-Wakamatsu Station and Kitakata Station